MithamoMorgan/Drive_Data_Analytics/Readme.md

 ## Future Enhancements
 1. Expanding the dataset and integrating predictive modeling techniques for real-time analysis.

 2. Automating the scraping and cleaning process using Apache Airflow.

+3. Building a user friendly streamlit app for predictions